GLOBAL MARKETS-Greece to repay IMF, European stocks at seven-year high

 * Greece makes IMF payment

-NEW YORK, April 9 World equity markets rose on Thursday, lifted by Greece's repayment of a 450 million euro loan installment to the International Monetary Fund and growing expectations that the U.S. Federal Reserve will not raise interest rates until the latter part of the year.
+LONDON/NEW YORK, April 9 World equity markets rose on Thursday, lifted after Greece confirmed it will pay a 450 million euro loan tranche to the International Monetary Fund and on growing expectations the U.S. Federal Reserve will not raise interest rates until the latter part of the year.

-Bond yields spiked after a weak sale of long-dated Treasury securities, while Wall Street was little changed, as investors focused on next week's flood of corporate earnings.

-European markets ended higher after German industrial output and trade data, which showed the continent's largest economy improving in February.
+European markets also strengthened on German industrial output and trade data, which showed the continent's largest economy improving in February.

 "While the risk of a Greek exit remains high, European equities continue to be supported by extremely low core euro area yields which remain at the bottom of recent ranges," Barclays said in a note on Thursday.

-The U.S. Treasury market weakened after a weak auction of $13 billion in 30-year bonds.
-The bonds were sold at a high yield of 2.597 percent, about two basis points higher than where the issue was trading prior to the auction.

-Bond yields rose after the auction, with the 10-year note's yield spiking to 1.96 percent, highest in more than a week.
+The benchmark German 10-year Bund yield fell to a record low of 0.146 percent.
+The low European yields fostered optimism for this afternoon's sale of $13 billion in 30-year U.S. bonds, as Treasuries carry higher yields than in Europe.
+Overall, Treasury yields rose and prices slipped, after the Labor Department said the four-week average of workers filing for first-time jobless benefits fell to the lowest since 2000.

 Recent comments from Federal Reserve officials, including the release of minutes from the Fed's March policy meeting, suggest the committee will move in a measured fashion.
-The expectation that a rate increase will not come until later in the year helped boost stocks, as it has since late March.
+Over the last few weeks, the market has been shifting expectations in favor of a rate increase later in the year.

 However, on Wednesday, New York Fed President William Dudley said at a Reuters event that a June interest-rate increase was still possible if the labor market showed sufficient strength.

 Currency traders were focused on this more hawkish message.
-The dollar index was up 0.2 percent, its fourth consecutive daily rise.
-The euro was down 0.8 percent on the day at $1.0699.
+The dollar index was up 0.2 percent, its fourth consecutive daily rise and its longest winning streak in three months.
+The euro was down 0.8 percent on the day at $1.0699 .

 Crude oil took back some lost ground following a plunge overnight triggered by a rise in U.S. stocks and news of record Saudi oil production.